davehadley/davehadley.github.io/macrometer/privacypolicy.md

 ---
 layout: page
-title: Calorimeter Privacy Policy
+title: Macrometer Privacy Policy
 ---

-Calorimeter runs entirely on your device without a server-side component.
+Macrometer runs entirely on your device without a server-side component.
 No nutrition or personal health data ever leaves your device and no personal information is collected by the developer.